 'Songs Not Silenced' Features Composers Banned During Holocaust

-of music at Kennesaw State University, about a special Holocaust theme concert at
+Lois Reitzes on NPR's WABE interviews Laurence Sherr, composer-in-residence and professor of music at Kennesaw State University, about a special Holocaust theme concert at Kennesaw State.

-A leader in innovative teaching and learning, Kennesaw State University offers more than 150 undergraduate, graduate and doctoral degrees to its approximately 38,000 students.
-With 13 colleges on two metro Atlanta campuses, Kennesaw State is a member of the University System of Georgia and the third-largest university in the state.
-The university’s vibrant campus culture, diverse population, strong global ties and entrepreneurial spirit draw students from throughout the region and from 92 countries across the globe.
+A leader in innovative teaching and learning, Kennesaw State University offers undergraduate, graduate and doctoral degrees to its nearly 43,000 students.
+With 11 colleges on two metro Atlanta campuses, Kennesaw State is a member of the University System of Georgia.
+The university’s vibrant campus culture, diverse population, strong global ties and entrepreneurial spirit draw students from throughout the country and the world.
 Kennesaw State is a Carnegie-designated doctoral research institution (R2), placing it among an elite group of only 6 percent of U.S. colleges and universities with an R1 or R2 status.
 For more information, visit kennesaw.edu.